Volcanic Eruptions in Iceland: A Complete Timeline

 The closure lasted for about a week due to concerns that the fine ash could cause severe damage to jet engines.
 The disruption affected about 10 million travelers and caused significant economic loss, with the airline industry alone losing an estimated 1.7 billion dollars.

 The international media found it difficult to pronounce the volcano's name, which is quite a mouthful.
-Trying to say Eyjafjallajokull became a viral trend globally, with Icelandic people posting their own videos, instructing people on the correct pronunciation.
+Trying to say Eyjafjallajokull became a viral trend globally, with Icelandic people posting their own videos and instructing people on the correct pronunciation.

 The eruption officially ended in October 2010, but the people affected by Eyjafjallajokull's disruption are unlikely to forget the volcano any time soon.
 Today the area can be explored on an exhilirating snowmobiling tour on Eyjafjallajokull glacier.